telerik/blazor-docs/knowledge-base/fileselect-loader.md

 ---
-title: How to Show Progress during FileSelect
+title: How to Show Progress During File Select
 description: Is there a predefined method to show that a file selection process is ongoing?
 How to display progress to users when selecting a large number of files at once?
 type: how-to
 page_title: How to show the users that a file selection process is ongoing?